rajesh9822/CD_project/code_book.md

 ###Cleaning of the data

-#####The run_analysis script downloads the data , combines the test and training data from accelerometer and gyroscope and summurizes on the diffrent activities of the subject.
+#####The run_analysis script downloads the data , combines the test and training data from accelerometer and gyroscope and summurizes on the different activities of the subject.
 The details explanation of is given in Readme.md file

 ##Description of the variables in the output.txt file